 Large rooms can be as problematic as small rooms.
 They can be more scary just because of their size.
 Lots of floor space, extravagantly high ceilings, rooms with a view, no view, lots of windows, minimal windows.
 It’s true each room is unique and so are the people who live there.
 But designers and their blogs are here to assist!

 This designer has used the furniture to delineate different functions for this large beautiful room.
 The gray and lilac color scheme is knock your socks off gorgeous.
-Look at the bottle arrangement on the cocktail table!
-It’s set up like a billiard rack!
-I’m going to do that for my next vignette!
+Look at the bottle arrangement on the cocktail table and those incredible floor lamps!

 Columns and Architectural Details: